I’m going to show you how to create a beautiful piano chord progression in just a few minutes.

 What this does is help you get comfortable with chord progressions, scales, and diatonic chords.

-A way to make this exercise really useful is to pick a key you are NOT super comfortable with.
-By doing this you'll have to write out all the diatonic chords, learn to play them, and then learn to play a melody on top of them using the scale.
+A way to make this exercise really useful is to pick a key you are NOT super comfortable with and try to write a beautiful piano chord progression.
+By doing this you’ll have to write out all the diatonic chords, learn to play them, and then learn to play a melody on top of them using the scale.

 It’s an awesome way to learn new things and improve your skills.